Is 595 a good credit score?

 The minimum credit score is around 620 for most conventional lenders.

 However, for those interested in applying for an FHA loan, applicants are only required to have a minimum FICO score of 500 to qualify for a down payment of around 10%.
 Those with a credit score of 580 can qualify for a down payment as low as 3.5%.

 See also: 9 Best Mortgage Loans for Bad Credit

 Can I get an auto loan with a 595 credit score?

 Some auto lenders will not lend to someone with a 595 score.
-If you are able to get approved for an auto loan with a 595 score, it could be expensive.
+If you are able to get approved for a car loan with a 595 score, it could be expensive.
 If you can raise your credit score, getting a car will be much easier.

 How to Improve a 595 Credit Score